citinotes

 A delicious garden

-How unpredicted this city is (note: the city of Toulon), how full of contrasts! […] Certain streets, such as Rue d’Alger and Rue Hoche offer a great variety of shops; we can assume a rich population that loves the pomp.
-In the morning, Cours Lafayette, the widest of these streets, shaded by plane trees, is the most bustling part of this lively city.
+Toulon!
+How unpredicted this city is, how full of contrasts! […] Certain streets, such as Rue d’Alger and Rue Hocheshowcase a diverse array of shops, suggesting an affluent population that appreciates extravagance.
+In the morning, Cours Lafayette, the broadest of these streets, shaded by plane trees, becomes the bustling heart of this vibrant city.

-The Cours has a market there where all the vegetables and fruits of the South […] pile up in superb stacks of color and fragrance.
-Oranges, lemons, lychees from Japan, grapes, and, in the spring, strawberries and cherries fill up the bags and baskets, all crammed between lettuce, artichokes, cardoons, and other greens.
-Piles of garlic and onion, bay leaves, loads of thyme and sage, melons, cucumbers, watermelons -of a pink flesh, sown with black seeds-, brightly colored tomatoes.
-Flower stands offer armfuls of roses, hyacinths, tulips, as well as tuberoses with the strongest of scents, anemones, mimosas: an adorable flora!
+Cours Lafayette hosts a market where an abundance of vegetables and fruits from the South creates magnificent displays of color and fragrance.
+Oranges, lemons, lychees from Japan, grapes, and in the spring, strawberries and cherries, fill bags and baskets, intermingled with lettuce, artichokes, cardoons, and various greens.
+Stacks of garlic and onions, bay leaves, copious amounts of thyme and sage, melons, cucumbers, and watermelons with pink flesh and black seeds, alongside brightly colored tomatoes, create a visual feast.
+Flower stands offer armfuls of roses, hyacinths, tulips, as well as tuberoses with their potent fragrance, anemones, and mimosas—an adorable flora!

 Victor-Eugène Ardouin-Dumazet,